 For the purposes of this lesson, we will generate a test manually with the HTTP Client.

 You should receive the following error response to the right of the request input:

 "HTTP Code 401: Authorization failed"

-In the previous step we encountered a common authentication error, HTTP: 401, because you didn't send the
+In the previous step, we encountered a common authentication error, HTTP: 401, because we didn't send the

-3– Sets the number of responses to a limit of 3, so that your test doesn't take too long to complete
+3. This sets the number of responses to a limit of 3, so that your test doesn't take too long to complete.

 base64Basic Authorization value into your HTTP Client Headers section and type

 Authorizationinto the Key field.
 Also, make sure the endpoint URL (

 200response code and something similar in the response headers:

 See the Workflow to create a GET request with an Basic Authorization header.